 2. Magazine-style header

 Magazine-style headers are an excellent choice for digital newspapers and magazines that want to preserve the retro styling of printed editions.
 A magazine-style header usually has an enlarged logo that sits separately from the navigational menu, the Subscribe button, and other elements like the Search icon.
+You can also add more icons, links, or buttons to the header to enhance functionality and improve user experience.

 3. Hero header

 As the name suggests, a hero header sits where the hero image is placed.
 It results in a minimalist design that immediately draws users’ focus to the visuals in the center of the page.
 Hero headers are an excellent choice for simple websites, such as portfolios or landing pages.
+A portfolio section is essential for creatives and service providers, as it showcases their best work and helps attract potential clients.

 Pay greater attention to picking the hero image.
 Besides being aesthetically pleasing, it should communicate the website’s theme and value clearly.